Mick235711/Beijing-Subway-Tools/docs/tools.md

-  --exclude-edge        Exclude edge case in transfer -a, --all             Calculate all pairs of ending stations -c, --circuit         Calculate euler circuit
+  --exclude-edge        Exclude edge case in transfer -a, --all             Calculate all pairs of ending stations -c, --circuit         Calculate euler circuit --exclude-next-day    Exclude path that spans into next day
 ```

 Show the longest possible path in the network (i.e., the longest path that does not have duplicate edges).